welldigital/gocheck/README.md

 # Look for stylistic issues.
 This tool is package based.
 # http://github.com/golang/lint
 golint github.com/golang-migrate/migrate/...
-# Look for SQL inbjection vulnerabilities.
+# Look for SQL injection vulnerabilities.
 This tool requires a main() entrypoint as the input package.
 # https://github.com/stripe/safesql
 safesql github.com/golang-migrate/migrate/cmd/migrate
 # Check for security problems.
 This tool is package based.